 Co-requisite means a requirement that must be met by having already passed or being concurrently enrolled in an associated unit in order to be able to enrol in the stipulated unit.

 Course means an approved program of study leading to an accredited higher education award.

 Course Completion: occurs once the requirements to complete a program have been verified by the authorised officer of the University.

 Course rules means the Academic Board approved rules which specify the requirements for entry to a course and those to be satisfied to qualify for the relevant award.

 Course unit: See ‘Unit’.

-Credit points means the numerical value attached to each course unit.
+Credit points (cp) means the numerical value attached to each course unit.
 Most units have a value of 10 cp, while a small number have a value which is a multiple of 10 cp.
-The standard, that is, full-time annual credit point load is 80 cp.
-Note: The abbreviation for credit points is ‘cp’.
+The standard full-time annual credit point load is 80 cp.

 Cross-institutional relates to a student undertaking study at one institution as part of the program of study for an award of another institution, where both institutions formally recognise the study for the purpose of credit.